BobWritesCode/server-directory-website/README.md

 | user_management_user | 0 | n/a | Pass |
 | user_management | 0 | n/a | Pass |

-### Python Testing
+### Python testing

-#### Python Linters
+#### Python linters

 I used 2 linters for my Python code, which were both installed on my IDE.
 These both provided live feedback on my code and allowed me to make sure I was always conforming to best practices.

 - [PyLint](https://pylint.org/), and,
 - [PyCodeStyle](https://pycodestyle.pycqa.org/en/latest/index.html) formally pep8.

-#### Unit Testing
+#### Unit testing

-I made a really good go at unit testing for this project.
-Due to the complex nature of it, I know there are probably hundreds more test that could be implemented but my main focus was to at least provides a decent coverage of most of the code.
+I made a good go at unit testing for this project.
+Due to the complex nature of it, I know there are probably hundreds more test that could be implemented but my focus was to at least provides a decent coverage of most of the code.

 In all I have created 211 tests, with 460 assertions!

 #### Coverage

 Using Coverage I was able to see how much code I did cover.
 And I managed to cover 99% of the code.
-Some code I was unable to test because I believe it is unreachable due to the fact that things like the forms would do the validation checks before it got to my validation checks in the code.
+Some code I was unable to test because I believe it is unreachable because things like the forms would do the validation checks before it got to my validation checks in the code.

 ![Coverage report](./README_Images/coverage_report.png)

-### User Testing
+### User #testing

 These tests are an actual user using the site.
 Making sure that all functionality works as expected.